Centr Muscle Building trainer Torre Washington, shirtless and wearing white shorts, displays his rip

 Isolation exercises: Your muscle-building accomplice

 Isolation exercises still have an important part to play in a well-balanced muscle-building regimen.
-That’s why I’ve added cable machine moves into my newest workouts to help you target specific areas – and make use of that fancy gym equipment.
+That’s why I added cable machine moves to my workouts to help you target specific areas and make use of that fancy gym equipment.
 So, why should you do isolation exercises as well?

 1. Isolation exercises help target spots you might have missed.